cyber-sushi/makima/README.md

 - Move the executable to a directory that's in PATH, then launch it using `rofi`, `dmenu` or whatever launcher you use.\
 _Most people add `~/.local/share/bin` to PATH and put all their executable files there._
 - Create a .desktop file for Makima and put it inside `~/.local/share/applications`.\
-_This will add Makima to your DE's app drawer or app menu, and will make it visible in `rofi`, `wofi` etc when used in `drun` mode._\
+_This will add Makima to your DE's app drawer or app menu, and will make it visible in `rofi`, `wofi` etc when used in `drun` mode._
 - Autostart it from your window manager's config file.\
 _Most window managers and Wayland compositors have a way to start applications from their config file, like `exec /path/to/makima` (Sway) or `exec-once = /path/to/makima` (Hyprland)._
 - Create a systemd service for Makima.\
-_This will let you start/stop Makima using `systemctl start/stop makima` and enable/disable on startup it using `systemctl enable/disable makima`._
+_This will let you start/stop Makima using `systemctl start/stop makima` and enable/disable on startup using `systemctl enable/disable makima`._

 ## Tested controllers
 - DualShock 2